sdonglab/molextract/README.md

 The `reset` method is a mechanism to allow the re-use of a Rule between multiple files as there may be some state that needs to be reset.
-Understanding this mechanism is ancillary to the core concept of Rules in `molextract`.
+Understanding this mechanism is ancillary to the core concept of Rules in MolExtract.

-This was a simple rule. `molextract` allows us to nest rules so we can build complex rules that describe an entire module or an entire calculation.
+This was a simple rule.
+MolExtract allows us to nest rules so we can build complex rules that describe an entire module or an entire calculation.
 See [examples/excited_state.py](https://github.com/sdonglab/molextract/blob/main/examples/excited_state.py) and try to follow the chain as described below.
 ```